lmondada/dphil-thesis/content/03_compiler/03_toyir.md

 on the right hand side of an IR statement) with its _unique_ definition on the left hand side of another statement.

-In our toy IR, a program is thus defined by a set of statements, with no explicit ordering defined between them.
+In minIR, a program is thus defined by a set of statements, with no explicit ordering defined between them.
 The program is well-defined if